SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 ### Zoom 10 `natural` other peak and similar features in `land1`.

-These are written a an named area feature only (with `ele`) at vector zoom 10.
+These are written as a named area feature only (with `ele`) at vector zoom 10.

 The value `peak` is calculated from (`ele` <= 914).